trikhaqiqi/nvr/README.md

 # How to use this NVR?

-You must have this requirements for run this web.
+You must have this requirements for run this applications.

 ## Installation